 The value effect was negative across all size ranges in non-U.S. developed markets.

 Emerging Markets Stocks

 In U.S. dollar terms, emerging markets indices outperformed both the U.S. and developed markets outside the U.S. Small caps outperformed large caps.

 The value effect was negative among large cap stocks in emerging markets but positive among small cap stocks.

 Real Estate Investment Trusts

-Interest rates across the U.S. fixed income markets generally decreased during the quarter.
-The yield on the 5-year Treasury note fell 55 basis points (bps) to 1.21%.
-The yield on the 10-year Treasury note declined 49 bps to 1.78%.
-The 30-year Treasury bond declined 40 bps to finish at 2.61%.
+Interest rates were mixed across the U.S. fixed income market during the first quarter of 2017.
+The yield on the 5-year Treasury note was unchanged, ending at 1.93%.
+The yield on the 10-year Treasury note decreased 5 basis points (bps) to 2.40%.
+The 30-year Treasury bond yield decreased 4 bps to 3.02%.